IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 challenges by defining a series of integration profiles to address specific aspects of exchanging healthcare information.
 Each integration profile addresses part of the broad set of challenges involved in health information exchange.
-The profiles, however, do not attempt to address governance and policy choices that significantly affect how the profile is adapted in any particular community.
+The profiles; however, do not attempt to address governance and policy choices that significantly affect how the profile is adapted in any particular community.
 This white paper cannot address all such governance and policy issues but will provide some